The 2025 VED (Tax) Changes

 How will the 2025 VED changes affect company car drivers?

-Of course, these changes to vehicle tax won’t outweigh the many benefits to owning and driving an electric or hybrid vehicle.
+Of course, these changes to vehicle tax don’t outweigh the many benefits to owning and driving an electric or hybrid vehicle.
 Savings on fuel, maintenance and general running costs, plus improved performance, continue to be kinder on your wallet and the environment.
 And, with more and more electric charge points being added to the various networks across the United Kingdom, most drivers’ worries about moving to an all-electric vehicle are alleviated.

 So, if you’ve been considering moving into an all-electric or hybrid new Ford car, click the button below to see the range of electrified Ford vehicles we have to offer.